astramieri/azure-data-fundamentals/docs/module_5/azure_blob_storage.md

 Blob storage provides three access tiers, which help to balance access latency and storage cost:
 - **Hot tier**
-    - it is the default
+    - it is the **default**
     - it is used for blobs that are accessed frequently
 - **Cool tier**
     - lower performance and reduced storage charges (compare to Hot tier)
     - it is used for blobs that are accessed infrequently
 - **Archive tier**
     - it provides the lowest storage cost, but with increased latency
-    - it is intended for historical data that mustn't be lost, but is required only rarely
+    - it is intended for historical data that must not be lost, but is required only rarely
     - blobs in the Archive tier are effectively stored in an **offline state**

 ## Lifecycle Management Policies